remix-run/remix/decisions/0004-remixing-react-router.md

 **Backwards Compatibility**

-We will handle this in Remix where it's `errorElement` will decide if it should render via the `ErrorBoundary` or `CatchBoundary`.
+We will handle this in Remix where its `errorElement` will decide if it should render via the `ErrorBoundary` or `CatchBoundary`.

 ### `Request.signal` instead of `signal` param

-We dropped the `signal` parameter to loaders and actions because an incoming `Request` already has it's own signal!
+We dropped the `signal` parameter to loaders and actions because an incoming `Request` already has its own signal!

 **Backwards Compatibility**